This sausage if fully loaded with all your goodies. Give it a try today!

 - Canola Oil

-- Prepare the sauce: In a food processor, puree the peppers, garlic, mustard and vinegar.
+- For the ShaSha Sauce: In a food processor, puree the peppers, garlic, mustard and vinegar.

-- Pour the puree into a nonreactive saucepan, then add the sugar and bring it to a boil over high heat.
-Lower the heat and simmer the mixture for 30 minutes.
+- Pour the puree into a saucepan and add the sugar.
+Bring it to a boil over high heat, lower the heat and simmer the mixture for 30 minutes.

-- Prepare the slaw: In a medium bowl, mix together the cabbage, garlic, onion, jalapeno, vinegar, mustard, mayonnaise, sugar, salt, Worcestershire sauce and ShaSha Sauce.
-Cover and refrigerate 1 hour.
+- For the Slaw: In a medium bowl, mix together the cabbage, garlic, onion, jalapeno, vinegar, mustard, mayonnaise, sugar, salt, Worcestershire sauce and ShaSha Sauce.
+Cover and refrigerate for 1 hour.

-- Prepare fries: Peel the potatoes and cut them into long fries about 1/4 inch thick.
+- For the Fries: Peel the potatoes and cut them into long fries about 1/4 inch thick.
 As you cut them, put them in a bowl of cold water to cover.

 - Pour enough oil into a medium pot so that the oil comes 3 inches up the sides.
-Heat the oil to 275 degrees Farenheit.
+Heat the oil to 275ºF.

 - Drain the fries and pat dry.
 Working in batches if necessary, cook them in the oil for about 5 minutes; they should be soft and pale.
-Remove them from the oil using a slotted spoon and rinse under cold water to remove excess oil and starch for a crisper fry later.
+Remove them from the oil using a slotted spoon and rinse under cold water to remove excess oil and starch.
 Reserve the pot of oil.

-- Fry Kielbasa for 5-10 minutes per side, until done.
-Place in hoagie bun, top with slaw and fries and serve.
+- To Assemble: Fry the Kielbasas for 5-10 minutes per side, until done.
+Place each in a hoagie bun, top with slaw, fries, and more ShaSha sauce.